MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-cloudera.md

 # Install R Server 9.1 on the Cloudera distribution of Apache Hadoop (CDH)

-**Looking for the 9.2.1 release?
+**Looking for the latest release?
 See [Machine Learning Server for Cloudera installation](machine-learning-server-cloudera-install.md)**

 Cloudera offers a parcel installation methodology for adding services and features to a cluster.
 If you prefer parcel installation over the regular install script used for deploying R Server on other Hadoop distributions, you can use functionality we provide to create the parcel.